-With the Pixel 5, Google's trying something a bit different than it has in years past.
+With the Pixel 5, Google's tried something a bit different than it has in years past.
 Rather than attempting to create the most powerful and technically impressive phone on the market, the company instead focused on delivering a high-end smartphone at a competitive price.
 The end result is a smartphone that's considerably cheaper than options from Samsung and Apple, and especially during this year, that's something we're happy to see.

 Something that hasn't changed with the Pixel 5, however, is its focus on delivering unique and helpful features not found on any other phone.
 No one makes smartphones the way Google does, and similar to past releases, the Pixel 5 has a few tricks up its sleeve that really add to the overall user experience.